The Ultimate 10 Day Myanmar Itinerary for First Timers

 How to get to Mandalay

+It’s possible to travel from Bagan to Mandalay by bus, train, or boat.
 Buses depart from Bagan Shwe Pyi and the bumpy ride takes 5-6 hours subject to traffic and the current condition of the road.
-You’re looking at 11,500 MKK (7 USD) for the journey.

 At 8 hours, the train from Bagan to Mandalay takes a little longer but is a nice way to encounter the scenery and have a change of travel style.
-Tickets vary from 5,000-13,160 MKK (3-8 USD).
+The fastest way to complete this journey, in 4 hours, is by hiring a private driver.

 How to get around Mandalay

-It is possible to hire a motorbike in Mandalay if you want to visit the local sites independently.
+It is possible to rent a motorbike in Mandalay if you want to visit the local sites independently.
 However, as the traffic is busy in the city and the distances to the outer towns are rather large, I only recommend this option to experienced and competent drivers.

 For getting around the sites in Mandalay itself, the most cost-effective option is to hail tuk-tuks and taxis via Grab.
 In terms of travel further afield, such as Sagaing Hill and Amarapura, I recommend hiring a driver for the day or joining a tour to ensure you make the most of your time and travel in comfort.